guildai/guildai/guild/tests/guildfiles.md

 the attributes of parent models by listing parent models in an `extends` attributes.

-Here's a model file that defines a model that extends another:
+Here's a guild file that defines a model that extends another:

     >>> mf = guildfile.from_string("""
     ... - name: trainable